Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ---
 What I read, think, and reflect today.

+2025.2.6
+===
+I want initiative/ownership the most when I got assigned task.

+2025.2.5
+===
+Bad day.
+But I manage to suck it up.

 2025.2.4
 ===
 Find time to study more during work.
 I am not sure if a work requires me to have literally only 1.5h free time outside work + workout is right for me.
 Or is it an inevitable cost...?